collocations.org

 catch sb, deal sb, deliver, give sb, land, rain (down), strike sb

-It was the gardener who delivered the fatal blow. | She landed a nasty blow on his nose. | He rained heavy blows on the old woman.
+It was the gardener who delivered the fatal blow.

 exchange

-The boys exchanged blows with the police.
+The demonstrators exchanged blows with the police.

 aim